code-computerlove/structured-engineering-coaching/06-clean-code/06-clean-code.md

 Code bases don't start as mansions.

 Worse is better.
 Quality does not increase with functionality.
+Less functionality (the "worse" in the oxymoron) may lead to better quality.

 Recognise that architecture needs to evolve over time.
 What was the correct architecture yesterday may not be the correct architecture today.
 This is fine and expected as business requirements will change over time.